 The modern Lord Mayor’s procession is a direct descendant of that first journey from the City, and the pageantry of Pepys and Canaletto is recognizable today.
 Over the years, the Mayor’s journey became so splendid that it became known as the Lord Mayor’s Show.
 The current Shows are a wonderful mixture of past, present and future.
-Participants include businesses from the City of London, livery companies, charities, Her Majesty’s armed forces, the City Police and Londoners from all walks of life.
-All come together to enjoy a splendid celebration of the City’s tradition and future.
+Participants include businesses from the City of London, livery companies, charities, His Majesty’s armed forces, the City Police and Londoners from all walks of life.
+All come together to celebrate the City’s tradition and future splendidly.
 The procession is over five miles long, yet its route is only three-and-a-half miles.
-Over half a million people come to the City to watch the procession and another three million view on television around the world.
+Over half a million people come to the City to watch the procession and another three million views on television worldwide.